Restore, Conserve and Protect Forest and Tree Cover for NDC Implementation in India

 - All baseline studies and restoration action plans (Detailed Project Reports, DPR) are being developed by consortium partner IUCN and local NGOs.
 Multi-departmental stakeholder consultations, orientation meetings, and planning workshops have been conducted in the relevant districts across all project states.

-- The legal and policy review identifying entry points for integrating FLR into policy planning processes was completed and presented to the State Forest Departments in January 2025.
+- The legal and policy review identifying entry points for integrating FLR into policy planning was presented to the State Forest Departments (SFD) in January 2025.
+RECAP4NDC facilitated roundtables to deliberate on policy mainstreaming Forest Landscape Restoration (FLR) into state- and national-level policy and legal instruments in Gujarat, Maharashtra, and Haryana.
+The project is now tasked with developing several state policy drafts.

 - RECAP4NDC’s LinkedIn feeds feature several series, including VanKaVardaan ("Blessings of Forest", showcasing native tree species across selected landscapes), UnJargon (aiming to explain technical concepts in clear, accessible language), and relevant stories from the states highlighting conservation champions, FLR measures and approaches, and innovative initiatives.